pragapraga/hugo-website/site/content/about/index.md

 ---

 ## A Little About Me
 Hi, I'm Yago Rogatto Leme, I'm from São Paulo, Brazil, I'm {{< age >}} years old and I work with technology since 2018.
-I'm a focused, extroverted, creative and proative person.
+I'm a focused, extroverted, creative and proactive person.
 I love to learn about new things.
 My favorite subjects are math and technology so I’m really good with numbers and with logical reasoning.
 Some of my hobbies are skateboarding, playing videogames and reading (I love comic books).

 ## Working Experience